 Payment of invoices

-We have payment runs twice a week (Tuesdays and Thursdays) and our preferred method of payment is BACS.
+We have payment runs once a week (every Thursday) and our preferred method of payment is BACS.
 BACS payments take 2 working days to reach your bank account.

-Please quote our order number on your invoices and ensure that they are sent to the address below, as failure to do so may result in a delay of your payment.
+Please quote our order number on your invoices and ensure that they are emailed to Exchequer@derbyshiredales.gov.uk or sent to the address below, as failure to do so may result in a delay of your payment.